Skip to content

 Open WhatsApp on your phone, go to Settings → Linked Devices → Link a Device, and scan the QR code displayed in your terminal.

-Send a message to yourself in WhatsApp - OpenClaw will respond.
-You can give it instructions and information on how to behave directly in the chat.
+Send a message to yourself in WhatsApp — OpenClaw replies in the same chat, and you can give it instructions directly there.